gelanchez/ESP32-asyncServer-data/README.md

     - For the Arduino IDE, change the *src* folder to match the name of the *.ino* file.

 ## Contributing
-Pull requests are welcome; if so, please do it to the *develop* branch so it can be merged into *master* after review.
+Pull requests are welcome; if so, please do it to the *develop* branch so they can be merged into *master* after review.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/)